MicrosoftDocs/well-architected/well-architected/ai/application-design.md

   - Designing for observability
   - How does Azure help?

-- When do you design using an orchestrator/middleware vs direct client access to modles?
+- When do you design using an orchestrator/middleware vs direct client access to models?

 - Recommendations specific to orchestrators
   - Error handling (setting client expectations)